wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-submit-jobs.md

 3. In Certificate Manager, expand **Certificates - Current user**, expand **Trusted Root Certification Authorities**, right-click **Certificates**, click **All Tasks**, and then click **Import**.

-4. In the Certificate Import Wizard, click **Next** and follow the steps to import the certificate that your exported from the head node.
+4. In the Certificate Import Wizard, click **Next** and follow the steps to import the certificate that you exported from the head node to the Trusted Root Certification Authorities store.